-- SEK or krona are to the currency of the Kingdom of Sweden; - CHF or Swiss Francs are to the currency of Switzerland; - GBP or Pounds Sterling are to the currency of the UK; - Danish krone or DKK are to the currency of the Kingdom of Denmark; - Norwegian krone is to the currency of the Kingdom of Norway; - JPY or Japanese yen are to the currency of Japan; - Renminbi, RMB or CNY are to the lawful currency of the People's Republic of China (the PRC) which, for the purposes of this Information Memorandum, excludes the Hong Kong Special Administrative Region of the PRC, the Macau Special Administrative Region of the PRC and Taiwan; - USD, U.S. dollars or United States Dollars are to the currency of the United States of America; and - the EEA and the EU shall include the UK unless otherwise specified and Member State is to be construed accordingly.
+- SEK are to the currency of the Kingdom of Sweden; - Swiss Francs are to the currency of Switzerland; - €, EUR or euro are to the currency introduced at the start of the third stage of European economic and monetary union pursuant to the Treaty on the Functioning of the EU, as amended; - Pounds Sterling are to the currency of the UK; - DKK are to the currency of the Kingdom of Denmark; - Norwegian krone are to the currency of the Kingdom of Norway; - Japanese yen are to the currency of Japan; - Renminbi, RMB or CNY are to the lawful currency of the People's Republic of China (the PRC) which, for the purposes of this Information Memorandum, excludes the Hong Kong Special Administrative Region of the PRC, the Macau Special Administrative Region of the PRC and Taiwan; and - USD, U.S.\$, U.S. dollars or United States Dollars are to the currency of the United States of America.